TheSYNcoder/JuCC/docs/tech_git.md

 * view content of your stash: git stash show -p `stash@\{0\}`

 ### Rebase or how to screw the history
 **Never** rebase commits that were pushed remotely.
 Rebase can be used to improve your current patch set, or to fast-forward-merge after a fetch.
-For better software engineering we **never** directly merge the upstream master when doing local development.
-When accepting a PR, we expect you to fetch the upstream master to your local repository, and rebase all the changes in your local branch on top of the upstream master.
+For better software engineering we **never** directly merge the upstream main when doing local development.
+When accepting a PR, we expect you to fetch the upstream main to your local repository, and rebase all the changes in your local branch on top of the upstream main.
-* The rebase command: git rebase -i `<upstream master branch>`
+* The rebase command: git rebase -i `<upstream main branch>`
 * Cancel it : git rebase --abort
 * Resolve conflict: git mergetool `<file>`
 * Continue rebase: git rebase --continue

 ### Branch or how to separate your work by feature
-Please note that master is actually the default branch
+Please note that main is actually the default branch
 * List branches: git branch -v
 * Switch to another branch: git checkout `<branch>`
 * Creates: git branch `<branch>`